Visual Basic Client Project: Infosphere Pty Ltd

 - Crystal Reports

-- Converted a VB3 to Microsoft Visual Basic 6 Life Insurance valuation system for Phillips Fox actuaries.
+- Converted a VB3 to Microsoft Visual Basic 6 Life Insurance valuation Application for Phillips Fox actuaries.

 - Rewrote the Infosphere Web site, optimised for Search Engines – including research on Keywords.